 You may want to spend few time at the base camp to take pictures as good view is already visible.
 Going summit, we have to be careful as we may easily slide down due to small stones.
 From the peak of Mt Pico, we could see the seaside along Ternate, the roads to Nasugbu, the mountains nearby and of course the famous Monolith.

-If you decide to climb the Monolith, it will be another challenge for you because you will go up this using a rope.
-I didn’t because the queue was already long and we wanted to try the traverse trail going to Nasugbu, Batangas.
+If you opt to climb the Monolith, you will face additional challenges because you will be using a rope to do so.
+I didn’t since there was already a lengthy line and we intended to try the traverse to Nasugbu, Batangas.

 🚙 How To Get To Mt.
 Pico de Loro in Maragondon, Cavite